sleepymustache/basic/README.md

     Lets you time the speed of functions

 * **Templating** -
-    Basic templating functionality lets you separate business logic for the view.
-It replaces placeholders like "{{ title }}" with data
+    Basic templating functionality lets you separate business logic from the view.
+It replaces placeholders like "{{ title }}" with data.

 ### Default Modules

 Some modules are enabled by default.
-To disable the modules move them from the "enabled" folder and put them into the "disabled" folder
+To disable the modules move them from the "enabled" folder and put them into the "disabled" folder.

+* **HTML Compress** -
+    Compresses the output HTML if the ENV variable is set to "LIVE"

+* **CSS Compress** -
+    Compressed the output CSS if the ENV variable is set to "LIVE"

+* **Head Inserter - Joey Bomber** -
+    Allows you to insert HTML to the bottom of the HEAD tag

+* **Robots Dev Hide - Joey Bomber** -
+    If the site is not live, add the meta robots tag to omit from Google search

 * **Navigation** -
     Creates a UL that can be used for a navigation